Jesse Joronen

-Jesse Pekka Joronen (born 21 March 1993) is a Finnish professional footballer who plays as a goalkeeper for club Palermo and the Finland national team.
+Jesse Pekka Joronen (born 21 March 1993) is a Finnish professional footballer who plays as a goalkeeper for club Palermo.
 He made his senior debut for Finland in 2013.

 Club career

 Fulham

 Born and raised in the small town of Simpele, Rautjärvi located near the Russian border, Joronen joined Fulham Academy in 2009.
 In June 2010, Joronen signed his first professional contract with the club, which would keep him there until 2013.

 In May 2012, Joronen signed a two-year extension with Fulham that would keep him with the club until 2014.
 Five months later, on 25 October 2012, Joronen joined Maidenhead United on loan and in February 2013, Joronen was loaned to Cambridge United.
 Only a day later, Joronen returned to Fulham after he refused to be named as a substitute for Cambridge.

 After a loan spell at Maidenhead United, Joronen then moved back to Finland, where he joined Veikkausliiga side FC Lahti on loan until August.
 After making eighteen appearances for the club, where he established himself as a first-choice goalkeeper, Joronen returned to his parent club in early August.

 At the start of the 2014–15 season, Joronen signed a two-year contract with the club that kept him until 2016.
 He was then given his debut as the starting goalkeeper in Fulham's opening game in the Championship against Ipswich Town on 9 August 2014.
 After making three more appearances for the club, Joronen soon lost his first-team place to Marcus Bettinelli and new goalkeeper signing Gábor Király.

 Joronen joined Accrington Stanley on loan for one month on 17 October 2014.
 He made his Accrington Stanley debut the next day, starting in goal, in a 2–1 loss against Stevenage.
 However, after making three more appearances at Accrington Stanley whilst on loan, he returned early after dislocating his kneecap during a League Two match against Morecambe.
 Then, it was announced that Joronen would be out for three to four months.

 On 27 August 2015, Joronen signed for Stevenage on loan until January 2016.
 He made his Stevenage debut two days later, in a 1–1 draw against Dagenham & Redbridge.
 Joronen scored with a long-range clearance in a match against Wycombe Wanderers on 17 October 2015.
 He then kept his first clean sheet in a 3–0 win over Gillingham in the first round of the FA Cup.
 However, after making eleven appearances for the side, Joronen suffered an injury during the match against Gillingham and subsequently returned to his parent club.
 After returning to his parent club, Joronen signed a contract extension, keeping him there until 2017.

 In the 2016–17 season, Joronen was featured three times in the EFL Cup, being the first-choice goalkeeper ahead of Bettinelli.
 At the end of the 2016–17 season, he was offered a new contract by the club.